AlbertMontolio/Library/Advanced_HTML_CSS/cheetsheet.md

 }
 ```

-to write comments we use `/* some comment */`
+To write comments we use `/* some comment */`

-To style an HTML element, we use its name and curly braces.
-Inside, we explain through properties how this element should look like.
+To style an HTML element, we use its name tag to select it.
+In our case, we are selecting all the h1 of the website.

+Inside the curly braces, we explain which properties we want to define, and we give a value.

-In our example, we want that the color is red.
+In our example, we want that the color of the numerous h1 is red.

-if we go to our web page, nothing happened.
-The h1 are still black.
+If we go to our web page, we don't see that our h1 are red.
 Why?

-We are defining the style in the style.css.
-The structure of the page is in the HTML file.
-There we have the head.
+We are defining the style in the `style.css` file.
+The structure of the page is in the HTML file though.
+There we have the head tag.
 The brain of our web.
-We need to tell the header, where is this css file.
+We need to tell the head, where is this css file, so that our webpage can get this styling that we define.

 ```html
 <head>